Luqmanhanung/Testing-Mobile-Automation-PendakiApp/README.md

 ## 🏎️ How to Run all Test Scenarios

+1. Turn on Android Emulator on Android Studio

+2. Turn on Appium server on Appium desktop

-1. Clone the repository
+3. Clone the repository
 ```bash
   $ git clone https://github.com/Luqmanhanung/Testing-Mobile-Automation-PendakiApp.git
 ```
-2. Open  this Project Repository on Intellij IDE and Run one of test case
+4. Open  this Project Repository on Intellij IDE and Run one of test case

 ## 📱 Project By